 After receiving his MBA from The Wharton School, Oliver spent the next 20 years on Wall Street and did little else outside his family.
 Around age 45 things changed.
 Lure of wealth and prestige of working on Wall Street ebbed.
 There was a spiritual emptiness; Oliver felt the need to give back to his community.
 Initially resisting the call to find his purpose in life, Oliver eventually handed in his resignation: he never looked back.

-Oliver lives with his wife of 40 years in a suburb of New York City.
+Oliver lives with his wife of 40 years in Naples, Florida.
 He has two married children and two grandchildren, so far.